 It’s cheaper than Central Europe and if you go to Malta in January, it will be even cheaper.

-For a 2 days trip and 3 nights, it cost 160 Euros per person (considering there are 2 people) for everything (flights, accommodation, touristic attraction and food).
+For a 2 days trip and 3 nights, it cost 160 Euros per person (considering there are 2 people) for everything (flights, accommodation, touristic attractions and food).
 Please take this as an estimate.
 I am not a foodie, I don’t drink or go out.
-I don’t eat in fancy restaurants, never take the taxi or buy souvenirs.
+I don’t eat in fancy restaurants, never take a taxi or buy souvenirs.